CornwallCollege/www-v2/README.md

 ##Setting up local environment for dev
+Firstly, clone this repo to your local machine.

 The website is based upon Jekyll, so follow the instructions for installing that first [Jekyll](https://jekyllrb.com/docs/installation/).

+Goto the root of this repository on your local machine.

 The deployment uses [bundler](http://bundler.io/), so best install that too.
 ```bash